Cycling Accidents Claims in London – Bicycle Compensation

 Hospital data from 2008, used in Department of Transport-commissioned research, showed that over 40% of cyclists, and 45% of child cyclists, suffered head injuries in their study sample.
 Analysis of 116 fatal cyclist accidents in London and rural areas found that over 70% of the cyclist fatalities in London had moderate or serious head injuries.

 However, the law as it stands offers poor protection to our most vulnerable road users.
 Cycling safety campaigners want a change in legislation that would shift the onus onto drivers to actively prove they are not liable for collisions involving vulnerable road users such as cyclists, motorcyclists, and pedestrians.

 If you find yourself, or a loved one, has been the victim of a cycling accident through no fault of your own, then your greatest chance of justice will come from making a successful personal injury claim.

-If you have suffered a bike accident and intend to make a claim for your injuries you must think long and hard about the credentials of any law firm you instruct to fight your case.
-Our expert cycling lawyers are specialists in taking cycling cases.
+If you have suffered a bike accident and intend to make a claim for your injuries, you must think long and hard about the credentials of any law firm you instruct fighting your case.
+Our expert solicitors** are specialists in cycling accident claims.
 That is: experts in gaining you the maximum compensation possible through the quickest, most effective and most sensitive means possible.